fengduqianhe/fengduqianhe/_pages/cv.md

 * ChengDu University of Technology, 2015-2019
 * University of Chinese Academy of Sciences, 2019-2020
 * Chongqing Institute of Green and Intelligent Technology, 2020-2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D University of Electronic Science and Technology of China, 2022 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2024: Research Assistant
-  * Github University
+  * University of Electronic Science and Technology of China
-  * Duties included: Tagging issues
+  * Duties included: Research
   * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* Fall 2025: Professor
-  * Github University
+  * ChengDu University of Technology
-  * Duties included: Merging pull requests
+  * Duties included: Research
   * Supervisor: Professor Hub

 Skills